 The facility is for those who cannot get a secure bank or building society account (or similar).
 Having a Simple Payment account means you can collect your benefits payments, pensions, and child maintenance.

 You can find Simple PayPoint outlets inside most local supermarkets and large newsagents.
 They are also located in many shops and convenience stores.

 The online Simple Payment PayPoint Finder helps you locate your nearest facility.
 You can use the 24 hour Simple Payment Paypoint Store Locator by town or postcode to find a service near you.

-Simple Payment service will close on the 29th of March 2018.
-You will receive a letter informing you how to collect your money using a new system called the Payment Exception Service.
+Simple Payment service closed on the 29th of March 2018.
+You may get a letter informing you how to collect your money using a new system called the Payment Exception Service.

 You can collect your benefit in cash at most of the Simple Payment PayPoint collection points.
 Take your Simple Payment card to a PayPoint outlet displaying the distinctive yellow sign.